lsulli/LidarManager/README.md

 With dedicate button ![alt text](./readme_image/fig2.JPG) User can get the active polygon layer in TOC.

 Choose your the TIL with LIDAR reference if exist.
-User can create it with dedicate tool "**Create TIL from DIR**" in the **Utility** section
+User can create it with dedicate tool "**Create TIL from DIR**" in the **Utility** section.

 ![alt text](./readme_image/fig1.JPG)